VictorAndrevon/victorandrevon.github.io/policy.md

 <iframe src="/assets/images/storefront_vitality_vs_aid.html" style="width:110%; height: 600px; border:none;"></iframe>

-The resulting picture is sobering.
-Many NTAs with significant aid still saw less than half of businesses survive.
-In areas like BK09 and BX05, retention hovered near 50% despite hundreds of thousands in grants.
+The data paints a concerning trend.
+In several Neighborhood Tabulation Areas (NTAs), even significant aid still saw less than half of businesses survive.
+In areas like BK09 and BX05, retention remained near 50% despite hundreds of thousands in grants.
 This suggests that while aid was critical, it was often insufficient on its own—particularly without parallel support in the form of technical assistance, legal help, or rent relief.

 ---

-## A Timeline of Attrition
+## Tracking Business Losses

-Beyond immediate closures, long-term survivorship paints an even starker picture.
-A cohort of businesses that opened before March 2020 was tracked across subsequent years, revealing borough-level trends in endurance.
+While immediate closures drew early attention, longer-term survivorship reveals deeper challenges.
+A set of businesses that opened before March 2020 was tracked across subsequent years, revealing borough-level trends in business endurance.

 <iframe src="/assets/images/survivorship_by_borough.html" style="width:132%; margin-left: -17%; height: 500px; border:none;"></iframe>

-The Bronx saw over 30% of its pre-pandemic businesses close by 2025, while Queens and Manhattan fared relatively better.
-Staten Island and Brooklyn also suffered steady attrition over time.
-This curve illustrates that recovery was not a single event, but a long, uneven climb—one that many businesses, especially in lower-income neighborhoods, could not complete.
+The Bronx saw over 30% of its pre-pandemic businesses close by 2025, while Queens and Manhattan showed comparatively stronger retention.
+Brooklyn and Staten Island experienced gradual but steady declines. hese patterns make clear that recovery was not a singular moment, but an extended, uneven process—one that many businesses, particularly in lower-income neighborhoods, struggled to sustain over time.

 ---
 ## Lessons for Future Crises

-Together, the visual and quantitative data point to a clear conclusion: the recovery was unequal not just in outcome, but in design.
-Universal programs failed to account for unequal starting points.
-Going forward, equitable policy must:
+The COVID-19 pandemic underscored the critical role of neighborhood businesses in maintaining community resilience.
+Commissioner Dynishal Gross of the NYC Department of Small Business Services emphasized this point during a City Council hearing:

+> “The effective operation of businesses that provide critical goods and services for neighborhoods is also an aspect of resilience...
+When things get hard for the city, those neighborhood businesses provide the access we need.”
+> — Commissioner Dynishal Gross, NYC Department of Small Business Services
+> *[City Council Testimony via citymeetings.nyc]*

+Building on this understanding, the Adams administration implemented targeted investments to strengthen commercial corridors.
+In **February 2025**, SBS announced **$5.3 million in grants** aimed at merchant organizing and Business Improvement District (BID) support—designed to empower local organizations that intimately understand their communities’ needs.
+As Commissioner Gross explained:

+> “By putting money into the hands of the people and organizations who know their communities best, we are ensuring that our investments in neighborhood development make the biggest impact possible on the health of our city’s economy.”
+> — Commissioner Dynishal Gross, NYC Department of Small Business Services
+> *[NYC.gov – SBS Press Release, Feb 2025]*

+These efforts signal a move toward more equitable, community-informed recovery strategies.
+To build on this progress, future economic policy should:

-- 📍 **Use demographic overlays**, not just geography or income, to guide aid distribution.
+- **Integrate demographic overlays** to guide aid distribution, ensuring resources reach the most affected populations.
-- 🤝 **Leverage MWBE networks and community partners** to increase outreach and trust.
+- **Collaborate with MWBE networks and community partners** to improve outreach and trust.
-- 🌐 **Build digital and multilingual infrastructure** to ensure access across barriers.
+- **Develop digital and multilingual infrastructure** to remove access barriers for diverse entrepreneurs.

-> "Policies that support small businesses locally make neighborhoods safer, stronger, and more resilient."
-> – NYC SBS Commissioner Dynishal Gross

-The pandemic tested the city's resilience—and revealed its fractures.
-Rebuilding requires more than reopening.
-It demands a recalibration of policy, practice, and purpose.
+The pandemic revealed systemic weaknesses that disproportionately impacted vulnerable entrepreneurs.
+Addressing them demands intentional, data-informed, and inclusive policy.

 ---

-### Last updated: 30 April 2025
+### Last updated: 13 May 2025
 *Created for DTU Social Data 2025 — Final Project (“The Viz & the Notebook”)*

 **Authors:** Anshjyot Singh (s215806) & Victor Jules René Andrevon-Canut (s232481)